Mikahael/PCModderServerFiles-FINAL/README.md

  During daytime, floater is regular/landmine floater, During night time, floater is PC floater

+# Auto admin and Auto vip

+- Server has rank system enabled

+- Auto admin and auto vip works on commands

+- To update ADMIN in top 1, type /auto admin

+- To update VIP in top 4, type /auto vip

 ~ To whomsoever this may concern, all rights to PCMODDER/PC231392/Mikahael, as the license states.